seapluspro/form2linux/doc/text.md

 ### Usage
 ```
-usage: form2linux.py text [-h] {replace-range} ...
+usage: form2linux.py text [-h]
+                          {adapt-variables,example-adapt-variables,replace-range}
+                          ...

 positional arguments:
+  {adapt-variables,example-adapt-variables,replace-range}
-  {replace-range}  text help
+                        text help
+    adapt-variables     replaces variables in a configuration file if needed.
+    example-adapt-variables
+                        shows an example form for the command "adapt-
+                        variables".
     replace-range       replaces a section in text document with a string or a
                         file.

 options:
   -h, --help            show this help message and exit
 ```

 ### Examples